SONA Leadership positions

 SONA representative

-SONA Representatives are ambassadors for SONA and the Institute at your university.
-Reps help to intensify student’s university study and social experiences, and provide opportunities for professional networking and career development.
+SONA Representatives are ambassadors for SONA and the Institute.
+Reps help to enhance students’ university study and social experiences and provide opportunities for professional networking and career development.

-- Free SONA membership for the year that you are in term
+- Free SONA membership for the year you are in the role.

-- Be part of a community of likeminded design students and professionals.
+- Be part of a like-minded community and raise your profile in the profession.

 Holding a SONA Executive position is the next step after being a SONA representative.
-The SONA Executive team leads the national network of SONA representatives.
+The SONA Executive team leads the national SONA strategic direction and supports the SONA representative network.

-SONA Executive are nationally elected positions.
+SONA executives are nationally elected positions.
 Each member of the SONA executive team has a unique portfolio and position focus.

 These are voluntary positions.
 Benefits of being on the SONA Executive include

-- Free SONA membership for the year that you are in term
+- Free SONA membership for the year you are in the role.

-- Be part of a community of like-minded design students and professionals.
+- Be part of a like-minded community and raise your profile in the profession.

 SONA EXECUTIVE ROLES